exasol/postgresql-virtual-schema/doc/user_guide/postgresql_user_guide.md

 ## Installing the Adapter Script

-Upload the latest available release of [Virtual Schema JDBC Adapter](https://github.com/exasol/virtual-schemas/releases) to Bucket FS.
+Upload the latest available release of [PostgrSQL Virtual Schema JDBC Adapter](https://github.com/exasol/postgresql-virtual-schema/releases) to Bucket FS.

 Then create a schema to hold the adapter script.